GSA/challenges-and-prizes/_historical-challenges/lean-for-main-street-training-challenge.md

   regions that have not had significant exposure or access to these resources.
-Winning Contestant representatives will participate in an in-person and virtual train-the-trainer program and forum with I-Corps™ national instructors to develop an innovative framework for exposing lean methodology to businesses in traditional sectors.
-Winners will then implement these newly-developed lean training resources to businesses in their respective communities on a pilot basis and provide SBA with an assessment of their effectiveness.
-For more information, please see the Rules section.'
+Winning Contestant representatives will participate in an in-person and virtual train-the-trainer program and forum with I-Corps™ national instructors to develop an innovative framework for exposing lean methodology to businesses in traditional sectors.</p> <p>Winners will then implement these newly-developed lean training resources to businesses in their respective communities on a pilot basis and provide SBA with an assessment of their effectiveness.
+For more information, please see the Rules section.</p>'
 campaignStatusName: Launched
 templateId: 0
 stageStatistics: []